pqvst/cafeandcowork/data/taipei/a-demain-cafe.md

   - menu4.jpg
 ---

 A great cafe near Kunyang MRT, just a short 10 minute walk from the station.
-Although this at first might feel more like a restaurant it is definitely workable.
+Although this at first might feel more like a restaurant it is definitely very workable on a weekday.
 I would recommend coming here for brunch or lunch and trying some of the great dishes, then working the rest of the day.
-The interior feels bright and modern, but it was a little noisy at times (people talking and loud music).
-I particularly like the counter seats.
+I particularly like the counter seats by the windows, which looked like a nice spot to sit and work from.
 The WiFi is good and there are lots of power outlets.
+The cafe feels bright and modern, but it was a little noisy at times (people talking and slightly too loud music).